INVESTOR HREDD PRECISION TOOLS

 • Researchers at Cornell University’s School of Industrial and Labor Relations studied thousands of audits conducted by “a major social auditor,” and found that visits by highly trained auditors led to significant improvements in wages and occupational health and safety scores and a decrease in incidences of child labor.[3]

-Following the tragedy, media reports revealed that the auditor had passed the factory using amfori’s Business Social Compliance Initiative (BSCI) and was able to do so because the BSCI code of conduct did not include building safety.[5]
-Nonetheless, the report authors assert that “an auditor familiar with the Bangladeshi context should have been more attentive to these aspects” and known that further scrutiny of the building was warranted.[6]
+After the Rana Plaza tragedy, media reports revealed that the auditor had given the factory complex a passing assesment under amfori’s Business Social Compliance Initiative (BSCI) and that the fact that the BSCI code of conduct did not cover building safety.[4]
+The Clean Clothes Campaign report asserts that “an auditor familiar with the Bangladeshi context should have been more attentive to these aspects” and recognized the need for further scrutiny.[5]

-Investors should also be aware of attestations of standards compliance by nonaccredited auditors to the initiative or certification scheme.
-Researchers at the Helena Kennedy Centre for International Justice at Sheffield Hallam University documented the case of Volkswagen’s joint venture with SAIC, a Chinese state-owned automobile enterprise, involving Volkswagen’s Ürümchi plant located within the Xinjiang Uyghur Autonomous Region, where evidence of state-sponsored forced labor of Uyghur people had been mounting.[7]
-Volkswagen contracted Löning, a German consulting firm, to assess whether the plant was adhering to ILO conventions on forced labor and health and safety.
-Löning reported that it used the SA8000 framework for collecting data and determined that the audit found no indications of forced labor, an outcome that most observers, including Löning’s own senior staff, did not find credible.[8]
-In fact, following a US government advisory on the risks of doing business in Xinjiang, social audit firms Bureau Veritas, TÜV SÜD, Sumerra, RINA, and Worldwide Responsible Accredited Production (WRAP) all withdrew from the region.[9]
+Investors should also be wary of compliance attestations issued by auditors not accredited by the relevant initiative or certification scheme.
+Researchers at the Helena Kennedy Centre for International Justice (Sheffield Hallam University) documented Volkswagen’s joint venture with SAIC, a Chinese state-owned automobile enterprise, at its Ürümchi plant located within the Xinjiang Uyghur Autonomous Region, amid mounting evidence of state-sponsored forced labor of Uyghur people.
+[6] Volkswagen contracted Löning, a German consultancy firm, to assess adherence to ILO conventions on forced labor and health and safety.
+Löning, which is not accredited to conduct SA8000 audits, reported using the SA8000 framework and found no indications of forced labor, - an outcome that most observers, including Löning’s own senior staff, did not find credible.[7]
+In fact, following a US government advisory on the risks of doing business in Xinjiang, social audit firms Bureau Veritas, TÜV SÜD, Sumerra, RINA, and Worldwide Responsible Accredited Production (WRAP) all withdrew from the region.[8]

 → Demonstrates: Reputational risk, operational risk, legal risk